oracle-livelabs/oracle-health/smart-on-fhir/4-apex-logic/apex-logic.md

   **Appearance > Template Options > Type:** Primary

-14. Create a new branch by selecting processing tab (third tab just below of your application id) and right click on **Processing** and click **Create Branch**
+14. Create a new branch by selecting processing tab (third tab just below of your application id) and right click on **Processing** and click **Create Branch**.

   ![Create branch](images/create-branch.png =50%x*)

-15. Change branch attributes
+15. Change branch attributes.

   **Identification > Name:** Go To Page view